TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 **IS MY INFORMATION PROTECTED?**

-**Data Security:** To prevent unauthorized access, maintain data accuracy and ensure the appropriate use of information, we have put in place commercially reasonable physical, technical and administrative controls to protect the information.
+To prevent unauthorized access, maintain data accuracy and ensure the appropriate use of information, we have put in place commercially reasonable physical, technical and administrative controls to protect the information.
 Please note that no method of transmission over the Internet, or method of electronic storage, is 100% secure.

-**OTHER INFORMATION:**
+**OTHER INFORMATION**

 **Compliance With Legal Process
 **